1871fotc/1871fotc.github.io/docs/about/legal.md

 ## Accessibility

 We try a make this website accessible to everyone.
-If anything on this site is inaccessible to you, or you are experiencing problems accessing content, please use the buttons below, or links in the footer anywhere on the site to [contact us](../contact.md).
+If anything on this site is inaccessible to you, or you are experiencing problems accessing content, please [contact us](../contact.md).

 <!--
 ## Your consent